pospisilboh/Memgraph/Forename/ForenameServer/README.md

 > By the web service http://127.0.0.1:5000/set-forename-rule?rid= is possible to create rule in the database.

-<h1 id="Flask application server on the local">Flask application server on the local</h1>
+<h1 id="Flask Application Server on the local">Flask Application Server on the local</h1>

 ## Flask application (app.py)
 ```py